-Budget not only quantifies your execution plan, but it also serves to examine the viability of your plan, expected financial position of your company and debt requirements, as well as a control technique to evaluate the actual performance.
+Budget not only quantifies your execution plan, but it also serves to examine the viability of your plan, the expected financial position of your company and debt requirements, as well as a control technique to evaluate the actual performance.
 Budgets are usually short-term in nature, done for a maximum duration of an accounting period.
-You may find short duration budgets like that for a month based on the company’s expense management.
-Budget is always prepared prior to plan implementation and may be adjusted to better manage the company’s operations.
+You may find short-duration budgets like that for a month based on the company’s expense management.
+The budget is always prepared prior to plan implementation and may be adjusted to better manage the company’s operations.

 Below is the top 5 difference between Budget and Forecast

 Key Differences between Budget vs Forecast

 Both Budget vs Forecast are popular choices in the market; let us discuss some of the major Difference:

 - Budget is a financial statement of expected revenues and expenses during the budgeted period prepared by management before the budgeted period starts.
 The forecast is the projection of financial trends and outcomes prepared on the basis of historical data

 - Budget is the quantified outline of the tactical plan that expresses what the management wants the company to achieve during the budgeted period.
 A financial forecast is the quantified outline of the upcoming business activities that express where the company is headed during the forecasted period

 - Budgets are usually prepared for one accounting period.
 Forecasts include both short-term projections spanning one quarter and long-term estimates spanning several years